 Basically I offer a trade-in on paintings for the current sale value towards a larger painting.
 It’s win-win: some collectors may not be able afford the high price of a larger work, or they might prefer something bigger rather than building a set.
 The collector also gains from the increase in the value of my work too since I trade it for the current value of that size.

 For me I get back smaller works that are still sought after.
 In the current economy I see that as a big benefit for me.
-There may be more demand for smaller works and upgrades can help me keep a good range of smaller pieces on offer while also allowing me to continue creating the larger
+There may be more demand for smaller works and upgrades can help me keep a good range of smaller pieces on offer while also allowing me to

 When you invite someone to your opening, your home, or your studio, you’d better treat them right.